Approximate subgroups of residually nilpotent groups: Introduction

 \textsc{Residually nilpotent groups of bounded exponent.} Let us point out a specific setting in which our argument gives stronger bounds than those of Theorem \ref{thm:nag} and Corollary \ref{cor:nag}.
 Ruzsa \cite{ruzsa} famously showed that if $A$ is a set of doubling $K$ inside an abelian group in which every element has order at most $r$, then $A$ is contained inside a genuine subgroup of cardinality at most $r^{K^4}K^2|A|$.
 Our argument provides the following generalisation of this statement to residually nilpotent groups. \begin{theorem} Let $G$ be a residually nilpotent group in which every element has order at most $r$.
 Suppose that $A$ is a $K$-approximate subgroup of $G$.
-Then $A$ can be covered by $\exp(K^{O(1)})$ left cosets of a nilpotent subgroup contained in $A^{O(rK^6)}$. \end{theorem}
+Then $A$ can be covered by $K^{35K^6+2}$ left cosets of a nilpotent subgroup contained in $A^{(3r+2)K^6+2}$. \end{theorem}

-\textsc{One-scale growth gaps for residually nilpotent groups.} Let $G$ be a group with finite symmetric generating set $S$.
+\textsc{A one-scale growth gap for residually nilpotent groups.} Let $G$ be a group with finite symmetric generating set $S$.
 A well-known and remarkable theorem of Gromov \cite{gromov} states that if $|S^n|$ is bounded by some polynomial in $n$ then $G$ is virtually nilpotent.
 There have since been various refinements and strengthenings of this result.
 Some, such as \cite[Theorem 7.1]{hrush}, \cite[Corollaries 11.2, 11.5 \& 11.7]{bgt} and \cite[Theorem 4.1]{bt}, were proved using approximate groups; in particular, each of these follows from Theorem \ref{thm:bgt} or variants of it.
-As one might therefore expect, Theorem \ref{thm:nag} also yields a Gromov-type result.
+As one might therefore expect, Theorem \ref{thm:nag} also yields a refinement of Gromov's theorem in the residually nilpotent case.

-One way in which one might hope to strengthen Gromov's theorem is by weakening the hypothesis.
-A particularly pleasing result of this type is due to Shalom and Tao \cite{shalom-tao}, who weaken the hypothesis in two ways: first, they show that a bound of the form

-with $c>0$ some small absolute constant, is enough to imply that $G$ is virtually nilpotent; and second, they show that it is enough for this bound to be achieved for just one value of $n$.

-One can weaken the hypothesis of Gromov's theorem yet further if one is prepared to restrict attention to certain specific classes of group.
-If $G$ is residually nilpotent then one need assume only that